NorvetMSP/peanut-pos/docs/runbook.md

 - Windows Kafka link errors: development/windows-kafka-build.md
 - Metrics not visible: bring up Prometheus/Grafana and confirm scrape targets; see security/prometheus-grafana-bootstrap.md

+### Demo 3: end-to-end with inventory on

+This demo seeds SKUs, computes totals, creates an order, reserves inventory, and prints a receipt.
+Inventory is enforced (no bypass).
+Requirements:

+- JWT must include tid and a UUID sub; audience should be a single string that matches service config.
+- Required headers for requests you issue: `Authorization: Bearer <token>`, `X-Tenant-ID: <uuid>`, and `X-Roles: admin,cashier`.
+- The order-service forwards roles `Admin,Manager,Cashier` to inventory-service for server-to-server authorization.

+How to run (PowerShell):

+- Use `scripts/run-payment-demo.ps1` to mint a dev JWT and run the cash demo end-to-end; or use `scripts/seed-skus-and-order.ps1` directly if you already have a token.
+- If `/orders/sku` returns `product_not_found`, the script automatically falls back to `/orders` using seeded product_ids and the cents returned by `/orders/compute` to ensure correct unit prices and totals.
+- The compute call also has a fallback path: if SKU-based compute fails due to DB misalignment, it retries using the seeded product_ids.

+Preflight DB alignment check:

+- The smoke check and demo scripts perform a quick alignment check using a minted JWT with proper roles to avoid SKU mismatches across services.
+- If misalignment is detected, re-run `./migrate-all.ps1` and reseed via the scripts.

+Common issues:

+- 403 from inventory: ensure your client `X-Roles` includes `manager` or use the helper scripts which set roles and the JWT properly; order-service will forward the required role set to inventory.
+- Totals are $0.00 on receipt: ensure the order creation path used the compute response cents for `unit_price_cents`, `line_total_cents`, and `total_cents`.
+The provided scripts do this automatically.

 ## Helpful Scripts

 - `./Makefile.ps1` — Start/Stop infra, build, test, run service, frontends